About

 2. to count the amount of days in a month,

-1. rice absorbed water 1:1 regardless of the average adult-sized first phalanx.
+1. rice absorbed water one-to-one regardless of the average adult-sized first phalanx.

-2. calendars could be julian or gregorian, very un-Eastern, and that it worked even if february were a little special.
+2. calendars could be Julian or Gregorian, very un-Eastern, and that it worked even if February is a little special.

 3. you should never punch with your thumb tucked in.

-You were supposed to be a big girl, you knew that, but you couldn’t help but cry, even over
+You were supposed to be a big girl, but you couldn’t help but cry, because

-1. all three times the rice came out all wrong, so you tried to destroy the evidence, but the wrinkled flesh of your index finger, just at the tip, pointed right back at you, mocking
+1. all three times the rice came out wrong, so you tried to destroy the evidence, but the wrinkled flesh of your index finger pointed right back at you,

-2. the fact that you had to count your index finger twice to account for both july and august. there were too many months, 1.7142857 times the amount of knuckles on your balled fist, too many months until you could mother yourself, until you could learn how to leave her womb, because the host always dies twice while its parasite accepts its fate, and federal law allows guilt by association,
+2. you had to count your index finger twice to account for both July and August.
+There were too many months, too many months until you could mother yourself,

-Maybe your tears blurred your vision, or your memory fails you yet again, but you think His eyes
+Maybe your tears blurred your vision, or your memory fails you, but you think their eyes

-1. went to you before the crime scene beneath her feet, and neither of you knew where exactly you went wrong, but she pardoned you anyway, humoring your self-incrimination. she never stopped pardoning herself, which is to say she never stopped turning herself in; you wonder who she surrendered to without a mother of her own.
+1. went to you before the crime scene beneath your mother’s feet, and neither of you knew where you went wrong, but she pardoned you anyway, humoring your self-incrimination.
+She never stopped pardoning herself, which is to say she never stopped turning herself in, and you wonder who she surrendered to without a mother of her own.

-2. crinkled as she peeled your fists open and smiled a little smugly like she understood time as an equation instead of a device of fate, like she folded laundry and caught up to her second-favorite soap drama before she changed your life every morning and night and day and week and month and knuckle at a time.
+2. crinkled as your mother peeled your fists open and smiled a little smugly like she understood time as an equation instead of a device of fate, like she folded laundry and caught up to her second-favorite soap drama before she changed your life every day and week and month and knuckle at a time.

-3. softened when you ran to his side, and he held you very close like brass knuckles tight against your fingers, like a ribcage heavy on your heart,
+3. softened when you ran to your father’s side, and he held you very close like brass knuckles tight against your fingers, like a ribcage heavy on your heart,

 © RIVER AN 2025